 What Is The Drunkest Holiday?

-It’s hard to nail down one particular holiday that leads to the most hangovers.
+It’s hard to nail down one particular holiday that leads to the most hangovers-and a need for a hangover cure.
 A few of the top ones include:

 - New Year’s Eve (a great time to enjoy easy winter cocktails)